 Abstract

-The field of comparative cognition has recently advanced towards a wider taxonomic approach evidenced by an increase in non-avian reptile learning studies.
-As a diverse group of animals, non-avian reptiles include squamates (lizards, snakes and amphisbaena), turtles, tuatara and crocodilians which vary greatly in their habitat, mating systems, feeding ecology, social structure, reproductive tactics and behaviour.
+By definition, comparative cognition includes a wide range of species.
+Recently, there has been a surge in cognition research in previously unstudied groups such as non-avian reptiles .
+As a diverse group of animals, non-avian reptiles include squamates (lizards, snakes and amphisbaena), turtles, the tuatara, and crocodilians, all of which vary greatly in their habitat use, mating systems, feeding ecology, social structure, reproductive tactics, and behaviour.
+Importantly, reptiles are ectotherms and dependent on environmental temperature during development and throughout their lifetime.
 Consequently, they provide new opportunities to study cognitive processes such as learning in novel contexts.
 Furthermore, their brain exhibits several prototypic features and neural architecture not found in other vertebrates.
 Our systematic review provides an up-to-date overview of the currently available data on learning in non-avian reptiles and ties the collected evidence together to form a comprehensive unit of knowledge.
-Non-avian reptiles show a diverse range of abilities from taste aversion, spatial and discrimination learning to non-symbolic quantity discrimination, behavioural flexibility, learning of novel foraging techniques and social learning.
-Our synthesis revealed several knowledge gaps and based on these shortcomings we want to direct attention towards seven research avenues which, we belief, will be of special interest in the near future.
-Taken together, research in the last 40 years has undoubtedly demonstrated non-avian reptiles’ capability for more than just instinctive reactions and basic cognition.
-With the appropriate methodology, this still young field of research will certainly advance greatly in the coming years.
+Non-avian reptiles show a diverse range of abilities including taste aversion, spatial and discrimination learning, non-symbolic quantity discrimination, behavioural flexibility, learning of novel foraging techniques, and social learning.
+Our synthesis revealed seven research areas for which we have significant knowledge gaps and which offer important future research opportunities.fo.
+Taken together, research in the last 40 years has undoubtedly demonstrated that non-avian reptiles are capable of more than just instinctive reactions and basic cognition.
+With the appropriate methodology, this still young field of research should advance greatly in the coming years and represents a significant research opportunity.

-Keywords: Cognition, learning processes, reptilia, systematic review, testudines
+Keywords: Cognition, brain, learning processes, Reptilia, , Testudines

 Content